What Are Complementary Angles? A Complete Guide

 1. If one angle measures 63°, what is the measure of its complementary angle?

-2. If one angle measures 25°, what is the measure of its complementary angle?
+2. If one angle is 25°, what is the complementary angle?

 3. Two angles are complementary.
 One angle measures 48°.
 What is the measure of the other angle?

-We’ve put together answers to some of the questions we often hear from students who are learning about complementary angles.
+We put together answers to some of the questions we hear most often from students learning about complementary angles.

 No. Complementary angles involve only two angles.
-If more angles are involved, their sum might still be 90°, but they wouldn’t be classified as complementary angles.
+If more angles are involved, their sum might still be 90°, but we would not classify them as complementary angles.

-No, angles must have positive measures to qualify as complementary.
-Negative angles fall outside the standard definition of angles we use in this context.
+No. Angles need positive measures to qualify as complementary.
+Negative angles fall outside the standard definition we use in geometry.

 Image of students learning at Mathnasium.